zalando-zmon/zmon-docs/docs/user/check-ref/s3_wrapper.rst

     :param bucket_name: the name of the S3 Bucket
     :param prefix: the prefix to search under
     :param max_items: the maximum number of objects to list.
 Defaults to 100.
+    :param recursive: if the listing should contain deeply nested keys.
+Defaults to True.
     :return: an ``S3FileList`` object

     .. py:class:: S3FileList